attanasio94g/Lol-Searcher/README.md

 -Manifest: improved permission
 -Options: button save moved to right
 -New style for about page
 -New style for options page
+-Max 16 character for summoner name
+-Impossible to insert html tags into the summoner name

 0.1 25/12/14
 -First release